sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 # Differential expression
 ***

 Once clusters have been defined, it is often informative to find the genes that define each cluster.
 The methods for DE prediction in scRNAseq differs somewhat from bulk RNAseq methods.
 On one hand, we often have more samples (individual cells) compared to bulk RNA-seq, but on the other hand, the scRNAseq data is noisy and suffer from drop-outs, which complicates things.
+You can read more about the different methods available in [this paper](https://www.nature.com/articles/nmeth.4612).

 <details>
 <summary>**Finding DEGs**</summary>